 We looked into what former customers were saying about their dealings with Tab Bank.
 There were a few unhappy customers, but they were relatively few in number and involved billing issues and sometimes broker referrals.
 The bank is rated A+ by the Better Business Bureau, but is not accredited.

 As for the banking side, they received a B+ in financial health from the site deposit accounts.* They cited a low Texas ratio, 14%, which infers the bank has ample reserves to cover non-performing loan losses.2

 A Wide Variety of Options

 Another thing we like about TAB bank is that they offer a wide variety of small business funding options.
 For businesses that desire funding without incurring additional debt, TAB offers invoice factoring to improve cash flow by selling off assets (the invoices/accounts receivable).
-They also offer accounts receivable financing, asset based lending, equipment financing, working capital business loans and SBA loan options.
+They also offer accounts invoice finance, asset based lending, equipment financing, working capital business loans and SBA loan options.